 - 1-800-MEDICARE (1-800-633-4227).
-TTY users should call 1-877-486-2048, 24 hours a day, 7 days a week; - The Social Security Office at 1-800-772-1213, between 7 am to 7 pm, Monday through Friday.
-TTY users should call 1-800-325-0778 (applications); or - Your State Medicaid Office (applications).
-(See Section 6 of this chapter of this chapter for contact information.)
+TTY users should call 1-877-486-2048 (applications), 24 hours a day, 7 days a week; - The Social Security Office at 1-800-772-1213, between 7 a.m. to 7 p.m., Monday through Friday.

-If you believe you have qualified for "Extra Help" and you believe that you are paying an incorrect cost-sharing amount when you get your prescription at a pharmacy, our plan has established a process that allows you to either request assistance in obtaining evidence of your proper copayment level, or, if you already have the evidence, to provide this evidence to us.
+TTY users should call 1-800-325-0778; or

-- Call Member Services at the phone number printed on the back cover of this booklet and tell the representative that you think you qualify for "Extra Help".
-You may be required to provide one of the following types of documentation (Best Available Evidence): - A copy of the beneficiary's Medicaid card that includes the beneficiary's name and eligibility date during a month after June of the previous calendar year - A copy of a State document that confirms active Medicaid status during a month after June of the previous calendar year - A print out from the State electronic enrollment file showing Medicaid status during a month after June of the previous calendar year - A screen print from the State's Medicaid systems showing Medicaid status during a month after June of the previous calendar year - Other documentation provided by the State showing Medicaid status during a month after June of the previous calendar year - A letter from Social Security Administration (SSA) showing that the individual receives Supplemental Security Income (SSI) - An Application Filed by Deemed Eligible confirming that the beneficiary is "...automatically eligible for extra help..."
+- Your State Medicaid Office (applications) (See Section 6 of this chapter for contact information). - If you believe that you are paying an incorrect cost-sharing amount when you get your prescription at a pharmacy, our plan has established a process that allows you to either request assistance in obtaining evidence of your proper copayment level, or, if you already have the evidence, to provide this evidence to us. - Call Member Services at the phone number printed on the back cover of this booklet and tell the representative that you think you qualify for "Extra Help".
+You may be required to provide one of the following types of documentation (Best Available Evidence): - A copy of the beneficiary's Texas Department of Health and Human Services card that includes the beneficiary's name and eligibility date during a month after June of the previous calendar year - A copy of a State document that confirms active Texas Department of Health and Human Services status during a month after June of the previous calendar year - A print out from the State electronic enrollment file showing Texas Department of Health and Human Services status during a month after June of the previous calendar year - A screen print from the State's Medicaid systems showing Texas Department of Health and Human Services status during a month after June of the previous calendar year - Other documentation provided by the State showing Texas Department of Health and Human Services status during a month after June of the previous calendar year - A letter from Social Security Administration (SSA) showing that the individual receives Supplemental Security Income (SSI) - An Application Filed by Deemed Eligible confirming that the beneficiary is "...automatically eligible for extra help..."
 (SSA publication HI 03094.605)